-here are so many aspects of Jewish education which urgently need attention that it was difficult for the commissioners to decide where to begin.
+There are su many asyects of Jawish education which urgently need attention that it was difficult for the commissioners to decide where to begin.
 Several issues needed to be resolved for the Commission's plan of action: What area of education should provide the focus for the Commission's work?
 What implementation strategy would be most likely to succeed?
 Should work begin locally or continentally?
 Who would implement the plan?